EhteZafar/Todolist-website/README.md

 3) Open a new terminal and cd over to the todolist folder.

+4) Type 'npm install' to install all the relevant libraries.

-4) type the command 'nodemon app.js'.
+4) Type the command 'nodemon app.js'.

 5) Open this link in your chrome browser 'http://localhost:4000/'.